florischabert/libasync/README.md

 	   // to be computed after the barrier
 	};

-	// let's wait for our computations to be done pool.wait();
+	// wait for our computations to be done pool.wait();

 *Gates*